awegroup/template-python/README_dev.md

 ### Steps for implementing a new feature
 1. Create an issue on GitHub
-2. Create a branch from this issue, from the branch source: `develop`
+2. Create a branch from this issue and change the branch source to `develop`
 3. Use provided cmds to checkout this branch locally
 4. --- Implement your new feature---
 5. git add, git commit (with # to current Issue number), git push